 Synthetic oils are offered by some oil suppliers as an alternative to the traditional, petroleum based oils for engines.
-These oils may be used in Volvo engines, provided they meet the quality levels the traditional, petroleum based oils for engines.
-These oils may be used in Volvo engines, provided they meet the quality level VDS-4.
+These oils may be used in Volvo engines, provided they meet the quality levels of the traditional, petroleum based oils for engines and provided they meet the quality level VDS-4 or VDS-5.